Optivem

 Phase 1 · Roadmap

-• Output: Architecture and roadmap for the delivery pipeline and automated system testing.
+• Output: Architecture design and roadmap for the delivery pipeline and automated system testing.

 • Value: A clear, efficient plan to automated system testing that replaces manual regression — so you know exactly what it takes to accelerate delivery and cut escaped bugs — instead of finding out through trial and error.